Alex Call Player Props: Nationals vs. Phillies

 - TV Channel: MASN

 Looking to place a prop bet on Alex Call?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Alex Call At The Plate

-- Call is hitting .201 with eight doubles, three home runs and 24 walks.
+- Call has eight doubles, three home runs and 25 walks while hitting .209.

+- In 51.9% of his 52 games this season, Call has picked up at least one hit.
+He's also had 10 multi-hit games.

-- Call has had at least one RBI in 25.5% of his games this year (13 of 51), with two or more RBI five times (9.8%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 26.9% of his games this season, Call has driven in at least one run.
+In five of those games (9.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored a run in 17 games this season, with multiple runs four times.
+- He has scored in 34.6% of his games this season, with more than one run scored in 9.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.